|Project Type||Custom House|

 The open concept plan creates the intended expansive interior views, which allows maximum penetration of natural light and offers few obstacles for natural ventilation.
 However, the planning presents areas of repose and isolation.
-In either the spa-inspired washroom, private master bedroom or the studio space on the loft level, each space aims to be a place to seek independence or recharge when needed.
+In either the spa-inspired washroom, private master bedroom or studio space on the loft level, each space aims to be a place to seek independence or recharge when needed.

 It is an ARCA-VERDE desire that all technology within a house has little to no presence.
 This can be difficult with sustainable ideals, but allowing architecture to be the first response is achievable.
 Rather than relying on technology or equipment to heat, cool and ventilate the building shape, interior configuration and placement of windows are all that is required.
 The house shape promotes natural ventilation with low windows that allow air to enter the house and rise up to the higher windows on the opposite side of prevailing winds.
 The east-west orientation with large windows facing south allows the winter sun to heat the interior, almost eliminating any need for supplemental mechanical heat.
 This also allows adequate natural light in all rooms.
 The windows connected with the exterior courtyard blur the line between interior and exterior space providing a bigger interior feel.

 Age in Place and Functional Description

 To allow for the family growth and change, the house must respond to three stages; firstly, all family members living in the house before the kids leave for University; secondly, the empty nest period when the kids have moved out permanently; thirdly, should one or both owners develop physical mobility issues.
 The development of three zones within the floor plan serves as the private, semi-private and public separations.
-The first being the first floor (semi-public section) with the dining, living and kitchen rooms.
+The first is the first floor (semi-public section) with the dining, living and kitchen rooms.
 The second zone is the 2nd and loft storey (private).
 The third is the outdoor zone (public).